 Overview

 In BillSpree, Credit Notes and Debit Notes are created as Invoice Notes against an existing customer bill.
 They are not standalone documents with a separate credit balance pool.
+Each note:- Selects one or more bill line components (or manual invoice lines)

 - Specifies an amount per line (up to the original line amount)